 - Minimum Length % reflect the percentage of the total resistance gene length that a sequence must overlap a resistance gene to count as a hit for that gene.
 Here represented as a percentage of the total resistance gene length.

-- Filter overlaps: will perform extra filtering of results where one hit is contained by the other with a preference for the hit with the higher number of aligned nucleotides (length * identity).
+- Filter overlaps: will perform extra filtering of results per contig, where one hit is contained by the other with a preference for the hit with the higher number of aligned nucleotides (length * identity).

 The output of the Find Resistance with Nucleotide DB tool is a table listing all the possible resistance genes and predicted phenotypes found in the input genome or contigs, as well as additional information such as degrees of similarity between the gene found in the genome and the reference (% identity and query /HSB values) and the location where the gene was found (contig name, and position in the contig).
 Depending on the type of database used, additional columns with link to resources may also be present in the table.
 To add the obtained resistance types to your Result Metadata Table, see the section Add to Result Metadata Table.